Life Is Strange: History

-Following the critical and commercial failure of their 2013 action-adventure game Remember Me, French game developer Dontnod Entertainment was forced to restructure and reinvent themselves.
+Following the critical and commercial failure of their 2013 action-adventure game Remember Me, French game developer Dontnod Entertainment was forced to restructure and reinvent itself.
 Dontnod CEO Oskar Guilbert explained "Before, what we wanted to do was make big games with large teams and long production cycles...
 So we had to change that, do something smaller with smaller teams.
-We didn’t want to do just a small game; we also wanted to bring something new to the market."
+We didn't want to do just a small game; we also wanted to bring something new to the market."

 Life Is Strange was conceived around the rewind mechanic, a concept which had already been briefly explored in Remember Me.
 Life Is Stranges protagonist Max Caulfield was created with the ability to rewind time to supplement this mechanism.
 Development began in April 2013 with a team of 15 people, with further people added as the collaboration with Square Enix began.
 Before signing with Square Enix, Dontnod imagined Life Is Strange as a full-length video game similar to Remember Me that Dontnod would self-publish; however, Square Enix realized it would be more successful as an episodic title, both for creative reasons, financial restrictions and marketing purposes.
 This allowed them to tell the story at a slower pace.

 Development began under the working title What If, before being retitled to avoid confusion with the film of the same name.
 It was Dontnod's second title with a female protagonist, and most prospective publishers were unwilling to publish a game unless it had a male protagonist.
 Guilbert also challenged the idea at the start.
 Dontnod creative director Jean-Maxime Moris explained that Square Enix was the only publisher with no intention to change this.
 "Square [Enix] is basically the only publisher who didn't want to change anything about the game... we had other publishers telling us to make it a male lead character, and Square didn't even question that once."